 We are always looking to add more databases, stores, extensions, apps, extensions, and forms to help fellow anime and manga fans.

 A website with a comprehensive list of all anime, manga, and cosplay conventions.
-You can find nearly any of them throughout the world listed on here and even register to attend.
+You can find nearly any of them throughout the world listed on this website, and even register to attend.

-Use this to integrate MyAnimeList/AniList/Kitsu/Simkl/Shikimori into various sites, with auto episode tracking for services such as Crunchyroll, Hidive, or Netflix.
-High recommended and is open source.
+Integrate MyAnimeList, AniList, Kitsu, Simkl, and Shikimori into various sites, with auto episode tracking for services like Crunchyroll, Hidive, or Netflix.
+This is highly recommended and is open source.

-This is our recommend online tracker for what you have watched.
+This is our recommended online tracker for what you have watched.
 It is a comprehensive database of nearly all manga and anime.
-In combination with MAL-Sync it is very useful in figuring out what you do and don't like.
-You can also check to see what your friends are watching and even share your thoughts on various different series, voice-actors, or forums.
+In combination with MAL-Sync, it is very useful in figuring out what you do and don't like.
+You can also check to see what your friends are watching and even share your thoughts on various different series, voice actors, or forums.

 Directly managed by SHUEISHA, a Japanese publisher that has been creating manga directly with the artists.
-Reading manga through this official service - “MANGA Plus by SHUEISHA”.
-It is a comprehensive site of manga published by SHUEISHA, it has a lot of things but not everything is present.
+You can read manga through this official service, “MANGA Plus by SHUEISHA.”
+It has a lot of content, but not everything is present.

-Kondansha is another major Japanese publisher that focuses mostly on manga, but has some books as well.
-They are known for such titles as Sailor Moon, Akira, and Attack on Titan.
+Kodansha is another major Japanese publisher that focuses mostly on manga, but also has some books.
+They are known for titles such as Sailor Moon, Akira, and Attack on Titan.
 While Kodansha does have some free content, however, it is not as comprehensive as SHUEISHA's free content.

-Managed by NTT DOCOMO, INC. (Nippon Telegraph and Telephone) is a another source of manga and light novels from a variety of publishers, however, the number of titles available as free content is limited.
+Managed by NTT DOCOMO, INC., Manga Mirai offers manga and light novels from various publishers, but free content is limited.

 Hidive, managed by AMC Networks subsidiary Sentai Filmworks, is another US-based streaming service that has more niche anime as well as some popular hits.
-If you are really into anime than a Hidive account is recommended, But the library is very limited compared to Crunchyroll and Netflix.
+If you are really into anime then a Hidive account is recommended, however the library is very limited compared to Crunchyroll and Netflix.

 Netflix is one of the most well-known streaming services on the internet.
 Netflix has the largest library of media available to stream, however, since Netflix is not solely focused on anime content and caters to a more general audience, Netflix is recommended if you are just starting out, or already have an account.
 The fees for Netflix can be quite high.